-Seated DB Shoulder Press is a great shoulder strength-building exercise that you can incorporate into an upper-body day.
+Seated Dumbbell Shoulder Press is a great shoulder strength-building exercise that you can incorporate into an upper-body day.
 There are plenty of shoulder press combinations – barbell, dumbbell, standing, seated – but this combo is definitely one of my favorites.

 Table of Contents